Ground loop (electricity): In digital and RF systems

 In digital systems, which commonly transmit data serially (RS-232, RS-485, USB, FireWire, DVI, HDMI etc.) the signal voltage is often much larger than induced power frequency AC on the connecting cable screens.
 Of those protocols listed, only RS-232 is single-ended with ground return, but it is a large signal, typically + and - 12V, all the others being differential.

 Differential signaling must use a balanced line to ensure that the signal does not radiate and that induced noise from a ground loop is a common-mode signal and can be removed at the differential receiver.

 Many data communications systems such as Ethernet 10BASE-T, 100BASE-TX and 1000BASE-T, use DC-balanced encoding such as Manchester code.
 The ground loop(s) which would occur in most installations are avoided by using signal-isolating transformers.

-Other systems break the ground loop at data frequencies by fitting small ferrite cores around the connecting cables near each end or just inside the equipment boundary.
+Other systems break the ground loop at data frequencies by fitting small ferrite beads around the connecting cables near each end or just inside the equipment boundary.
 These form a common-mode choke which inhibits unbalanced current flow, without affecting the differential signal.

-Coaxial cables used at radio frequencies may be wound several times through a ferrite core to add a useful amount of common-mode inductance.
+Coaxial cables used at radio frequencies may be wound several times through a ferrite bead to add a useful amount of common-mode inductance.
 This limits the flow of unwanted high-frequency common-mode current along the cable shield.

 Where no power need be transmitted, only digital data, the use of fiber optics can remove many ground loop problems, and sometimes safety problems too.
 Optical isolators or optocouplers are frequently used to provide ground loop isolation, and often safety isolation and can help prevent fault propagation.